BasedHardware/omi/README.md

 Our vision is to make wearable AI accessible to everyone, to use and to build on.
 Our mission is to provide the tools and support, so that you can focus on what matters.

-Be a part of the revolution! **Friend** is here to stay, at the forefront of AI hardware innovation.

 <!-- ## Features

 - **Real-Time AI Audio Processing**: Leverage powerful on-device AI capabilities for real-time audio analysis.